 My daughter saved a baby lizard the other night from his doom.
 It was stuck up under a chair, so she released him, and took him outside.
 It was a mystery to me how he was stuck, and then she told me he was in a cobweb.

 That is when I remembered what Mother dusting the cobwebs.
 Have you noticed they come around right before Halloween?

 Just like the cobwebs are a sign of the changing season, I made a lot of changes to my environment over the past few days.
 My little dog wasn’t sure about them though.
 The first thing I noticed was his behavior around the furniture being moved in the den.
 His main concern was his rug was now moved.

 What’s funny is, I moved the rug with him in mind.

 We have hard wood floors, which is another reason for the cobwebs.
 No carpet to hide in.
 My little dog Mochee doesn’t like laying on the hard wood, so he has always laid on the rug in front of the front door.
 This puts him far away from where my daughter and I usually are.

 Embrace it.
 Don’t let your life get stale.
 Keep things moving, and in good working order.
-Use everything God has given you to the best of your ability, and above all, enjoy the beauty.
+Use everything God has given you to the best of your ability, enjoy the beauty.